Ordered by weight (if set) and creation date.

 Brent Walth joined the UO School of Journalism and Communication in 2015 after more than 30 years as an editor, author, and investigative reporter.
 A native of Oregon, Brent has worked as a staff writer and managing editor for Willamette Week; Oregon State Capitol correspondent for the Eugene Register-Guard; and Washington, DC, correspondent and senior investigative reporter for The Oregonian.
 Brent also was a 2006 Nieman Foundation fellow at Harvard University.

 At the SOJC, Brent teaches writing and reporting courses, including Investigative Reporting, Data Journalism and Solutions Journalism.
-At the SOJC, Brent is co-founder and co-director of the Catalyst Journalism Project, which brings together investigative reporting and solutions journalism to spark action and response to Oregon’s most perplexing issues.
-Catalyst has helped dozens of SOJC journalists publish their work with professional news organizations, and the project has been recognized internationally for its innovative approach to bringing investigative journalism together with solutions-oriented reporting.
-He also serves as co-director of the Charles Snowden Program for Excellence in Journalism, which selects and places interns at news organizations around the state.
-Snowden interns are chosen for their potential for successful media careers based on their journalistic experience, commitment to ethics, passion for journalism, and academic performance.
+Brent is co-founder and co-director of the award-winning Catalyst Journalism Project, which brings together investigative reporting and solutions journalism.
+Catalyst has helped scores of SOJC journalists publish their work with professional news organizations.
+Brent also serves as co-director of the Charles Snowden Program for Excellence in Journalism, which selects and places interns at news organizations around the state.
 The program is open to student journalists at all Oregon colleges and universities.